kubeshop/tracetest/README.md

 # Tracetest

 Tracetest is a trace-based testing tool that leverages the data contained in your distributed traces to produce easy to create, yet super powerful integration tests.
-You can verify activity deep inside your system by asserting on data and flow information contained in the OpenTelemetry traces and span attrbitutes.
+You can verify activity deep inside your system by asserting on data and flow information contained in the OpenTelemetry traces and span attributes.
 This can include:

 - testing events that occur on 'the other side' of an async message queue, even though the original async call has returned earlier.
 - assertions based on the timing of different steps in your process.